GabrielKS/convex-optimization-notebooks/readme.md

 ## Overview

 In fall 2022, I took *MATH306 Optimization*, a graduate-level course on convex optimization at Claremont Graduate University taught by Prof. Marina Chugunova.
 This repository contains some of my computational solutions to problems posed in that class, which I present as lightly edited Jupyter notebooks.
+Solutions are posted with the permission of the professor.

 ## Table of Contents